-Sjöwall made her Carnegie Hall debut in a world premiere by Stephen Edwards in 2009.
-Other composers with whom she has collaborated include Garry Schyman, Patrick Kirst, Christina Whitten Thomas, Andrea Morricone, Inon Zur, and Marcus Sjöwall.
-She has appeared as a guest soloist with the Angeles Chorale, UCLA Philharmonia, Greater Bridgeport Symphony, Verdi Chorus, Westwood Chamber Orchestra, and on the L.A.
-County Museum of Art's Sundays Live Series in repertoire including Mozart's Requiem, Brahms' Requiem, Vaughan Williams' Dona nobis pacem, Dvorak's Te deum, Rutter's Magnificat, and Handel's Messiah.
-This season, she will make her debut with the Phoenix Symphony as the soprano soloist in Beethoven's beloved Symphony No. 9.
+Sjöwall made her Carnegie Hall debut in a world premiere by Stephen Edwards.
+Other composers with whom she has collaborated include Garry Schyman, Craig Bohmler, Patrick Kirst, Christina Whitten Thomas, Andrea Morricone, Inon Zur, and Marcus Sjöwall.
+She has appeared as a guest soloist with the Phoenix Symphony, Angeles Chorale, Greater Bridgeport Symphony, Palisades Symphony, Verdi Chorus, Westwood Chamber Orchestra, and on the L.A.
+County Museum of Art's Sundays Live Series in repertoire including Mozart's Requiem, Verdi's Requiem, Brahms' Requiem and Liebeslieder Waltzes, Dvorak's Te deum, Vaughan Williams' Dona nobis pacem, Rutter's Magnificat, Handel's Messiah, and Beethoven's Symphony No. 9.

 Over five million gamers have heard Sjöwall's voice as the singer of the "Rapture Anthem" on the popular video games BioShock and BioShock 2.
-The unique pop rock band Sparks asked her to portray the sassy Hollywood Starlet for their album The Seduction of Ingmar Bergman, a role she reprised for a sold-out live performance of the album presented by the L.A.
+The pop/rock band Sparks invited her to portray the sassy Hollywood Starlet for their album The Seduction of Ingmar Bergman, a role that she reprised for a sold-out live performance presented by the L.A.
 Film Festival at the Ford Amphitheatre in Hollywood.
-A two-time Society of Singers scholarship recipient, she opened for Smokey Robinson at the 16th Annual ELLA Awards honoring Gladys Knight.
+As a two-time Society of Singers scholarship recipient, she opened for Smokey Robinson at their 16th Annual ELLA Awards honoring Gladys Knight.

 Sjöwall is a two-time District Winner of the Metropolitan Opera National Council Auditions as well as Winner of the American Jenny Lind Competition, the Redlands Bowl Young Artist Auditions, and the Long Beach Mozart Festival Vocal Competition.
+She spent two seasons as a studio artist with Arizona Opera, where she appeared as the High Priestess (Aida), Frasquita (Carmen), Kate Pinkerton (Madama Butterfly), Edith (Pirates of Penzance), Lucy (The Telephone), and Amore (Gluck's Orfeo ed Euridice) as well as covered six leading roles.
+Other roles she has performed professionally include Violetta (La traviata), Liù (Turandot), Gilda (Rigoletto), and Micaëla (Carmen).
 Born and raised in Wisconsin, she holds a B.A. in Political Science from Luther College and a Masters in Vocal Performance from UCLA.